ajcanlas95/L101/activities/README.md

 ![alt text][pre16-Reboot]

-Before you press reboot remove first the ISO by clicking on Menu Tab > Devices > Optical Drives > Remove disk from virtual drives (Force Unmount if needed)
+Before you press reboot remove first the ISO by clicking on Virtual Box Menu Bar Devices > Optical Drives > Remove disk from virtual drives (Force Unmount if needed)

 Then Click Reboot

-(If The Vm takes time to reboot just click in Menu tab > Machine > Reset)
+(If The VM takes time to reboot just click on VirtualBox Menu Bar Machine > Reset)

 If you successfully followed all the steps you can Login with this credentials: